-Private loans are nonfederal loans issued by private lenders like banks or credit unions.
-Private student loans often have higher interest rates and loan fees than federal loans, typically require a credit check, and do not provide as many flexible repayment options and plans.
+Private loans are non-federal loans issued by private lenders like banks or credit unions.
+Private student loans often have higher interest rates and loan fees1 than federal student loans, typically require a credit check, and do not provide as many flexible repayment options.

-How can I tell the difference?
+How Can I Tell the Difference?

-If you are not sure whether you're being offered a private loan or federal loan, check out the name of the loan - does it include the word "federal"?
+If you are not sure whether you're being offered a private or federal student loan, check if the name of the loan includes the word "federal."
 If not, ask your school's financial aid office.
 Often, private loans are marketed directly to student borrowers.
 If you do get a private loan, let your school's financial aid office know so they can counsel you on future loans and financial wellness.